Australian Dance Theatre: 2000s

 The new season and troupe, with four new dancers, were unveiled in March 2022.
 The first performance under Riley was Outside Within, a triptych of works that explores Aboriginal and post-colonial Australia, with the first of the three, Immerse, choreographed by Adrianne Semmens.
 This was followed by a short film made in 2021 featuring Riley and his son, called Mulumna-Within; and then Riley’s first dance work choreographed by him for the company, The Third (May 2022) In September 2022 Riley presented his first major work, at the Dunstan Playhouse in the Adelaide Festival Centre, called SAVAGE.
 The performance included nine dance students from Flinders University/AC Arts along with the ADT dancers.

-In January 2024, Brianna Kelly, who had joined the company in 2022 and danced in several works since (including SAVAGE), as well as choreographing NOW/AGAIN as part of the company's CULTIVATE:ONE season, was appointed artistic associate of ADT.
+In January 2024, Brianna Kell, who had joined the company in 2022 and danced in several works since (including SAVAGE), as well as choreographing NOW/AGAIN as part of the company's CULTIVATE:ONE season, was appointed artistic associate of ADT.
+She remains in the role as of September 2026.

 2025 is the 60th anniversary of ADT, and to celebrate the event, a collaborative work called A Quiet Language, with music by multi-instrumentalist, composer, music educator, and record producer Adam Page, is being premiered at the Adelaide Festival in February.
 Riley wants to capture some of the spirit and energy of the early days of the company, when events called "happenings" were held; parties where artists of all disciplines came together and experimented with creating new things.
 Founder Elizabeth Dalman, aged 90, helped to choreograph the work and train the dancers.
 Another major work, Two Blood, premieres at OzAsia Festival on 28 October 2025.
 It is co-created by Riley, theatre-maker S. Shakthidharan (Counting and Cracking) and Tagalaka dancer and choreographer Jasmin Sheppard.
 Music is by Singapore-based group SAtheCollective and Jaadwa composer James Howard, and the work includes video and text as well as dance.